gerabarna/payment-mock/README.md

 # payment-mock

 ## Assumptions
-I have made the assumption that kafka and postgres are available as other running containers, therefore I do not need to include configurations for these, or handle DB schema maintenance (with tools like flyway).
+I have made the assumption that kafka and postgres are available as other running containers.
+For ease of use I have crated some simple configurations. please see compose.yml for these.
+Please make sure to run the appropriate version of the kafka container for your use case. ( Unfortunately depending on the network they need slightly different configurations)
+You can also run the containers manually as:

 I run these as:
 ```